gsoft-inc/dynamite/README.md

 }
 ```

+> #### Each TermInfo gives you a full parent context
+>
-> Note how these classes in the `GSoft.Dynamite.Taxonomy` namespace are organized in a hierarchical fashion: from a `TermInfo` you can navigate "up" to its
+> Note how these classes in the `GSoft.Dynamite.Taxonomy` namespace are organized in a hierarchical fashion:
+>
+> * from a `TermInfo` you can navigate "up" to its parent term group (i.e. you can navigate `TermInfo -> TermSetInfo ->`TermGroupInfo -> TermStoreInfo`).
+>    * however, you can't
-> parent term group (i.e. you can navigate `TermInfo -> TermSetInfo ->`TermGroupInfo -> TermStoreInfo`.
-A null `TermStoreInfo` instance going up the hierarchy indicates the default Farm term store
+> * A null `TermStoreInfo` instance going up the hierarchy indicates the default Farm term store should be used for term lookups.
+>
-> should be used.
-A null `TermGroupInfo` indicates the the special "Default Site Collection Term Group" is where the specified Term Set lies (i.e. the term set
+> * A null `TermGroupInfo` indicates the the special "Default Site Collection Term Group" is where the specified Term Set lies (i.e. the term set
 > created automatically when spawing a new publishing-type site collection and visible only from that site collection Term Store Management screen).

 ### C.3) Configure some site columns (with taxonomy mappings to term store)